Lazarus-org/dj-userjourney-map/CONTRIBUTING.md

 ---

-Thank you for your interest in contributing to `dj-apikey-auth`!
+Thank you for your interest in contributing to `dj-userjourney-map`!
 We look forward to your contributions.